ASCARI is a name forever inked in the annals of Formula 1.

 It has covered just over 12,000 miles to date and also been gently fettled, benefitting from a transmission upgrade from the original five-speed to a six-speed manual, as well as a full repaint in dark green metallic.

 It is said to be in excellent condition, commensurate with its perfect ownership history and, Sotheby’s says, is an ‘exceptional opportunity to acquire an extremely rare but eminently useable supercar.’

 Alberto, whose surname adorns the car, would probably have been happy to see his famous name chosen for the sleek machine.

 He had quite a history of his own.

 He remains Ferrari’s sole Italian champion and in 1954 also won the Mille Miglia for the Prancing Horse stable.

 Ascari was noted for the careful precision and finely-judged accuracy that made him one of the safest drivers in the sport’s most dangerous era.

 His dad, Antonio, was a famed racing driver who died while racing his Alfa Romeo in the 1925 French Grand Prix at Montlhery on July 26, 1925.

 He was 36.

-In an eerie coincidence, Alberto also died on the same track, while testing a Ferrari at Monza – on the same day of the month, the 26th — and he too was just 36.
+In an eerie coincidence, Alberto also met his death on the track, while testing a Ferrari at Monza — on the same day of the month, the 26th — and he too was just 36.